-I am an Associate Professor affiliated with McCombs School of Business at the University of Texas at Austin.
-My research interests include information asymmetry and bounded rationality issues in marketing in relation to substantive topics like pricing, sales management and innovation often in the context of durable goods markets.
-My research has been published in the leading journals like Journal of Marketing Research, Marketing Science and the Journal of Marketing.
-I received an MS in Applied Economics and a PhD in Business Administration, both from the University of Minnesota
+I am an Associate Professor and Clark Centennial Fellow in Business affiliated with McCombs School of Business at the University of Texas at Austin.
+My research interests are in studying market frictions (behavioral and informational) in relation to topics like pricing and sales management.
+I received an MS in Applied Economics and a Ph.D. in Business Administration, both from the University of Minnesota at Twin Cities.

-- Employing a game-theoretic approach, we examine firms’ pricing and product decisions in relation to consumers’ status and quality considerations.
+- We examine firms’ pricing & product decisions modeling consumers’ status and quality considerations.

-- We study the differential effects of bonuses versus commissions in a large field experiment conducted within sales territories of a pharmaceutical firm.
+- We study the differential effects of bonuses vs. commissions in a large field experiment conducted at a pharma firm.

 - Winner, 2014 American Marketing Association’s (AMA) Sales SIG Excellence in Research Award for Best Paper on Sales Management

 - Kim Jungkeun, Raghunath Singh Rao, Kyeongheui Kim, and Akshay R. Rao (2011).
-“More or Less: A Model and Empirical Evidence on Preferences for Under and Over-payment in Trade-in Transactions.”
-Journal of Marketing Research 48.1: 157-171.
-[Paper] [Web Appendix ]
+“More or Less: A Model and Empirical Evidence on Preferences for Under and Over-payment in Trade-in Transactions” Journal of Marketing Research 48.1: 157-171.
+[Web Appendix ]

-- We ask whether economically irrelevant differences in the pricing structure of trade-in transactions will yield meaningful differences in consumer preferences.
+- We ask whether economically irrelevant differences in the structure of trade-in transactions will yield meaningful differences in preferences.

-- Our model simultaneously incorporates well-known relative and referent thinking effects yielding novel predictions that are tested in lab experiments.
+- Our model jointly incorporates relative and referent thinking effects yielding novel predictions that are tested in lab studies.

-- We build an equilibrium model of trade-ins in the durable goods markets plagued by ‘lemons problem’ and test the predictions in the US auto market.
+- We build a model of trade-ins in durable goods markets with ‘lemons problem’ and test its predictions in US auto market.

-- We examine the drivers of returns to product introductions by new ventures using stock market gains of products introduced in the US biotech industry.
+- We examine drivers of returns to product introductions by new ventures using stock market gains in the US biotech industry.

 I can be reached at raghunath dot rao at mccombs dot utexas dot edu.
-A copy of my resume can be found here.